jonahr4/CS501-FinalProject/README.md

-# MealPrep Pro
+# MealMap
 **Smart Meal Planning & Nutrition Tracker**
+_CS501 Final Project – Jonah Rothman & Abidul Islam_

 ## App Concept
-MealPrep Pro is a mobile app that helps users simplify weekly meal planning, log food intake, and track nutrition in one place.
-Users can discover recipes, scan food barcodes, plan their meals on a calendar, and auto-generate smart shopping lists.
+MealMap is a mobile app designed to simplify weekly meal planning, recipe discovery, and nutrition tracking.
+The goal is to help users eat healthier by making it easier to plan meals, discover new recipes, and track food intake.
+Key features include barcode scanning, meal photo logging, a drag-and-drop meal planning calendar, and auto-generated shopping lists.

-This project is built using Jetpack Compose and MVVM, with Room as our local database.
-It also uses onboard sensors like the camera (CameraX) and GPS (FusedLocationProviderClient).
+The app will be built natively for Android using Jetpack Compose, following an MVVM architecture.
+We will use a Room database for offline data storage, and integrate camera and GPS sensors for barcode scanning and store detection.

 ## Target Users & Problem
-Targeted at students and busy professionals who struggle with:
-- Repetitive meals and lack of recipe ideas
-- Forgetting ingredients while shopping
-- Inconsistent nutrition tracking

-MealPrep Pro solves this by combining recipe browsing, food logging, meal planning, and store location tools.
+MealMap is built for busy college students and young professionals who want to eat healthier but don’t have time to plan or shop properly.
+These users often fall into repetitive eating habits or rely on takeout due to the effort required to plan meals, find recipes, and build shopping lists.

+MealMap combines these tasks into a single streamlined experience.
+With built-in tracking and streak features, users can see their progress over time and stay motivated.

 ## Features

-### MVP
+### MVP (Minimum Viable Product)
-- Barcode food scan (Nutritionix API)
-- Recipe discovery & saving (TheMealDB API)
-- Weekly meal planner + smart grocery list
-- Nutrition dashboard with daily macros
+- **Barcode Food Logging**: Scan barcodes to fetch nutrition data (Nutritionix/OpenFoodFacts).
+- **Recipe Discovery**: Browse recipes from TheMealDB.
+- **Meal Planning**: Weekly calendar to assign meals.
+- **Shopping List**: Automatically built from weekly meal plan.
+- **Nutrition Tracking**: Track calories and macros over time.

 ### Stretch Goals
-- Ingredient substitutions and pantry checks
+- Smart ingredient substitutions.
-- Receipt scanning for budgeting
+- Receipt scanning for budget tracking.
-- Social recipe sharing
-- YouTube meal prep tutorials
+- Meal prep video tutorials (YouTube API).
+- Recipe sharing with friends.

 ## APIs & Sensors
-- **APIs**: TheMealDB, Nutritionix/OpenFoodFacts, Google Places
+- **APIs**: TheMealDB (recipes), Nutritionix or OpenFoodFacts (barcodes), Google Places (store search)
 - **Sensors**:
-  - CameraX + ML Kit: barcode scanning, meal photos
+  - **CameraX**: Barcode scanning and photo logging
-  - GPS: nearby grocery alerts, store detection
+  - **GPS**: Find nearby grocery stores and show reminders

 ## Navigation Map
-- Meal Plan Screen
+- **Meal Plan Screen**
-- Recipe Browser & Detail
+- **Recipe Browser & Detail View**
-- Camera/Barcode Scan Screen
+- **Camera / Barcode Scanner Screen**
-- Nutrition Dashboard
+- **Nutrition Dashboard**
-- Shopping List
+- **Shopping List**
-- Responsive: bottom nav (phone), side nav/tablet support
+- Uses bottom nav bar (phone) and responsive layout (tablet)
+- Built with Scaffold + LazyColumn for composable layouts

 ## Team & Roles
-We are an Agile team of 2–3 developers.
+We are a 2-person Agile team:
-- **UI/UX** — Jetpack Compose, Material 3, accessibility
-- **APIs & Sensors** — Retrofit, CameraX, GPS tools
+- **Jonah Rothman** – API and sensor integration (CameraX, GPS), backend logic
+- **Abidul Islam** – UI/UX design, theming, layout using Jetpack Compose
-- **Persistence & Models** — Room DB, data schema, analytics
+- **Both** – Shared responsibility for Room DB, data models, testing, and integration

-We follow sprints with GitHub Issues + shared standups.
+We’ll follow weekly sprints, commit to a shared GitHub repo, and collaborate on blockers.

 ## Tech Stack
 - Kotlin + Jetpack Compose
 - MVVM architecture
-- Room (local database)
+- Room database (Android Jetpack)
-- Retrofit (API layer)
+- Retrofit for API calls
+- CameraX + ML Kit for barcode/photo capture
-- CameraX, ML Kit, FusedLocationProviderClient
+- GPS via FusedLocationProviderClient
-- GitHub version control
+- GitHub for version control

 ## Risks & Open Questions
-- Barcode coverage and fallback UX
-- Balancing calorie tracking with health-forward language
-- Stretch goals depend on time
+- **Barcode Coverage**: Some food items may be missing; fallback to manual entry.
+- **Sensor Reliability**: GPS/geofencing can be inconsistent across devices.
+- **Nutrition Framing**: Language will be health-positive, not restrictive.
+- **Stretch Feature Time**: Time limits may affect extra features like receipt scanning or video integration.